rcjmurillo/crypto-portfolio/README.md

 An JSON object with the following optional fields, each field must contain a list of objects:
 - trades: (see `ops::Trade` for the expected fields on each object).
 - deposits: (see `ops::Deposit` for the expected fields on each object)
-- withdraws: (see `ops::Withdraw` for the expected fields on each object)
+- withdrawals: (see `ops::Withdraw` for the expected fields on each object)

 ```json
 {